mihirnvad/Fat-content-analysis/README.md

 ## Introduction

 This project analyzes recipe and review data from Food.com to explore and model what influences a recipe’s rating.
-The core goal is to predict a recipe's rating based on its ingredients, review, and nutritional value.
+The goal is to predict a recipe's rating based on its ingredients, review, and nutritional value.

 The motivation behind this question is simple but powerful: can we determine whether total fat content influences how highly a recipe is rated?
 Given the  online social presence for cooking platforms, this seeks to help users look through healthy eating options.

-Datasets Used
+Datasets Used:
-We work with two datasets:

 ### 1. Recipes Dataset (83,782 entries)